 - That’s it!
 Now flash this .zip file through any recovery.
-It will be installed successfully without giving Status 7 error in TWRP or CWM recovery.
+It will be installed successfully without giving a Status 7 error in TWRP or CWM recovery.

 Finally!
-This is how you can fix Status 7 Error as well as the status 7 installation aborted error in recovery.
+This is how you can fix the Status 7 Error as well as the status 7 installation aborted error in recovery.
 Feel free to comment below for any issues related to this guide.